CruGlobal/internet-pi/README.md

 - `speedtest_upload_bits_per_second`
 - `speedtest_ping_latency_milliseconds`

-These metrics are stored in Turso for long-term analysis.
+These metrics are stored in PostgreSQL for long-term analysis.

 **Internet Monitoring**: Installs Prometheus and Grafana, along with a few Docker containers to monitor your Internet connection with Speedtest.net speedtests and HTTP tests so you can see uptime, ping stats, and speedtest results over time.